Must Try Chinese Dishes in Las Vegas Chinatown

 (702) 437-7888

 The Tan Tan Noodle ( also known as Dan Dan Noodles or Tantan-men) at Chengdu Taste is by far the best in the entire Las Vegas Valley.
 Tan Tan, which can be translated as “noodles carried on a pole”, or “peddler’s noodles”, is noodles, ground pork, peanuts, sesame seed, and sauce with red chili oil.
-Chef Tony Xu uses imported black pepper, chili peppers, and peppercorns that are grown and harvested in Hanyuan County, in Sichuan province, China.
+Chef Tony Xu uses imported black pepper, chili peppers, and peppercorns that are grown and harvested in Hanyuan County, in Sichuan Province, China.

 More Chengdu Taste